Healthdirect Free Australian health advice you can count on.

 What is hypochondria?

 Hypochondria is a type of anxiety disorder.
-It is also known as health anxiety, or illness anxiety disorder, or hypochondriasis.
+It is also known as health anxiety or hypochondriasis.

-It is normal for people to worry about their health now and again.
-But people who experience hypochondria get very worried that they are seriously ill, or are about to become seriously ill.
-This can occur even if they have no symptoms, or their symptoms are very mild.
-They might even mistake normal sensations for symptoms of a serious illness.
+It is normal for people to worry about their health now and then.
+But people who experience hypochondria become very worried that they are seriously ill or are about to become seriously ill, even if they have only mild symptoms.

-Some people with hypochondria have a medical condition that they worry about excessively.
-Other people with hypochondria are healthy, but have an overwhelming fear about their health in the future.
-For example, they might think: “What if I get cancer?”
+Some people with hypochondria have a medical condition that they continue to worry about.
+Other people with hypochondria are physically healthy, but have an overwhelming fear about their future health.
+For example, they might think: “What if I get cancer?” or that a lump they find ‘must’ be cancerous.

 People with hypochondria can become so distressed and so anxious that they have trouble doing everyday things.